The 5th cycle of Abdullatif Alfozan Award for Mosque Architecture (2023-2026) has officially started on April 1st, 2023.

 Name of reviewer

-On January 1, 2020, Abdullatif Al Fozan Award for Mosque Architecture has announced the beginning of the fourth cycle’s nomination which dedicated to mosques built in the Muslim countries.
+On January 1, 2020, the Abdullatif Al Fozan Award for Mosque Architecture launched its fourth cycle, focusing on mosques built in Muslim countries.

-Over 200 mosques were submitted from across the world, narrowed down to a shortlist of 22 projects from, has announced its 5 winning projects hailing from Australia, Turkey, Serbia, Slovenia, and Mozambique.
+Over 200 mosques were submitted from across the world, and a shortlist of 22 projects was selected from which the award has announced its 5 winning projects, which come from Australia, Turkey, Serbia, Slovenia, and Mozambique.

 Tupalla village, Medvegja, Serbia